Mopzilla/SkinCalcPlus/.github/README.md

 # INSTALLATION
 ## From Chrome Web Store
+Pending review to be submitted to Chrome Web Store
 ## From Firefox Add-ons
 [Click Here](https://addons.mozilla.org/en-US/firefox/addon/skincalcplus/) to visit the Add-On page for SkinCalcPlus!
 ## From GitHub Releases
+### Installation Guide for Firefox
+1. Download the latest release from GitHub Releases
+2. Navigate to about:debugging in your Firefox browser
+3. Click the tab labled "This Firefox"
+4. Under "Temporary Extensions" click "Load Temporary Add-on..."
+5. Select SkinCalcPlus.zip
+### Installation Guide for Chrome
+1. Download the latest release from GitHub Releases
+2. Navigate to chrome://extensions/ and enable "Developer mode" top right
+3. Click "Load unpacked extension"
+4. Select SkinCalcPlus.zip